impxia/oauth2-example/README.md

 # OAuth2 Server Example

-This is a small example that uses [node-oauth2-server](https://github.com/thomseddon/node-oauth2-server/) and Mongoose.
+This is a fork of [oauth2-example](https://github.com/mekentosj/oauth2-example) which adds two legged auth example.

 ## Installation